ratrocket/memfs/README.md

 # memfs: A simple in-memory io/fs.FS filesystem

+## Note on fork

+This is my fork of "github.com/psanford/memfs".
+The canonical location is md0.org/memfs.
+The github repo will lag behind.

+## Original README

 memfs is an in-memory implementation of Go's io/fs.FS interface.
 The goal is to make it easy and quick to build an fs.FS filesystem when you don't have any complex requirements.